LA Urban Immersions

-Participants (current/previous): Bakke Graduate University, Bethel Church Ministry Interns, Cairn University, Cloud & Fire Ministries Staff, Expression 58 ministry staff, Fuller Theological Seminary, Life Pacific College, Next Step Ministries, Praise Chapel LA, Redlands Church Youth Group, Trinity Western University, Westmont College, and more.
-Urban immersions have been done in partnership with Bakke Graduate University and Fuller Seminary.
+Participants (Partial List): Bakke Graduate University, Bethel Church Ministry Interns, Cairn University, Cloud & Fire Ministries Staff, Expression 58 ministry staff, Fuller Theological Seminary, Life Pacific College, Next Step Ministries, Praise Chapel LA, Redlands Church Youth Group, Trinity Western University, Westmont College, and more.
+Urban immersions have been offered in partnership with Bakke Graduate University and Fuller Seminary.

 Forever changed by the way God broke and then reshaped and rewired my heart this week in LA.
 Sad to leave my brothers and sisters on Skid Row, but I hope I never see them there again.
 This has been an extremely intense and emotional week, but if there’s one thing I know without a shadow of a doubt, it’s that God is faithful, and God is revitalizing and restoring always.
 And there is always hope.”

 (2015 LA Urban Immersion participant)